JingfengSteven/FinML-Chain/README.md

-# Enhancing the Efficiency of Blockchain Transaction Fees: Predicting Gas Usage Proactively with Machine Learning in the EIP-1559 Era
+# FinML-Chain: A Blockchain-Integrated Dataset for Enhanced Financial Machine Learning

 ## Supplementary resource,data and code